-The early reading lead has had a positive impact on the phonics screening results in KS1 with our figures now above national figures and an improvement on last year's results.
+The early reading lead has had a positive impact on the phonics screening results in KS1 with our figures now above national figures and PP children achieving a 100% pass rate.
 This is promising data and signifies that with robust phonics teaching all children have a better chance at success.